Southmall Manurewa: History

 Plans for an American-style shopping centre in Manurewa began in the early 1960s.
 Manurewa was chosen due to its increasing population, and its proximity to the industrial areas in Wiri.
-The centre was opened in November 1967 and developed by London based Hammerson Property & Investment Trust, who had developed the first mall in Auckland, LynnMall.
-The major tenants of the mall at opening were Farmers, who took up a fifth of the retail space, and Woolworths supermarket.
+The centre was developed by London based Hammerson Property & Investment Trust, who had developed the first mall in Auckland, LynnMall.
 It was Auckland's third major mall after LynnMall and the Pakuranga Town Centre.